 - Back pain

-- Upper abdominal pressure or discomfort (like indigestion)
+- Upper abdominal pressure or discomfort — like indigestion (feel like you need to burp)

 - Cold, clammy sweat